-Itching or skin sores on the scalp are generally NOT seen.
+Itching or skin sores on the scalp are generally not seen.

 Female pattern baldness is usually diagnosed based on:

-Hair transplants remove tiny plugs of hair from areas where hair is thicker, and place them in areas that are balding.
-This can cause minor scarring where the hair is removed, and carries a slight risk for skin infection.
-Many transplantation sessions are usually needed, which can be expensive.
+During hair transplant, tiny plugs of hair are removed from areas where hair is thicker, and placed (transplanted) in areas that are balding.
+Minor scarring may occur where hair is removed.
+There is a slight risk of skin infection.
+You will likely need many transplants, which can be expensive.
 However, the results are often excellent and permanent.

-Hair weaving, hairpieces, or a change in hairstyle may disguise hair loss and improve your appearance.
+Hair weaving, hairpieces, or a change in hairstyle can help hide hair loss and improve your appearance.
 This is often the least expensive and safest way to deal with female pattern baldness.

 There is no known prevention for female pattern baldness.

 Habif TP.
 Hair diseases.
 In: Habif TP, ed.
 Clinical Dermatology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 24.
+6th ed.
+Philadelphia, PA: Elsevier; 2016:chap 24.